 Moehrig’s weight may slightly limit his upside as a run defender, as he may have more trouble holding up against NFL-sized blockers.
 But Moehrig already has a serviceable floor there regardless.
 Furthermore, his immense potential in coverage will be of great value, especially in an NFL emblazoned by the pass.

 Moehrig can play in two-high looks or at single-high safety.
 He can play the ball deep or clamp down on routes in the box.
 And he has the ball skills to make pivotal plays at any point on the field.
 Moehrig has the upside of a true game-changing free safety.
 Thus, teams that need a rangy, impactful defender on the back end have the most to gain from adding the TCU safety.

 Many teams can stand to upgrade at that position, but teams with a clear or impending void at free safety make the most sense.
-Looking at teams in Moehrig’s draft range — late-first to mid-second — the Washington Football Team, Baltimore Ravens, New Orleans Saints, Dallas Cowboys, and Carolina Panthers stand out.
-Additionally, A.J.
-Schulte mocked Moehrig to the Jacksonville Jaguars at 34th overall in his recent three-round mock draft.
+Looking at teams in Moehrig’s draft range — late-first to mid-second — the Washington Football Team, Baltimore Ravens, New Orleans Saints, Dallas Cowboys, Las Vegas Raiders, and Carolina Panthers stand out.

 Wherever he goes, Moehrig will be under pressure to produce for his defense.
 That’s the standard he’s built for himself at TCU.
 But talk to anyone who knows Moehrig, and they won’t be worried about his chances.
 Moehrig relishes the opportunity to face a challenge.
 He’s no stranger to working for success.